 This type of pain pump is most often used after surgery.
 You can use it in the hospital and when you go home.

 You will have some pain after surgery.
 This is normal.
 The pump can help control your pain.
 And it may help you get back to your normal activities faster.
 Your doctor or nurse probably will fill the pump with enough medicine to last 2 to 5 days.

 The medicine in the pump only numbs the area where you had surgery.
 So it shouldn't make you sleepy or sick to your stomach.
 It doesn't cause the same side effects that other pain medicines can.
 That means you may be able to move around more and may feel more alert.
 And since the pump gives you a steady flow of medicine, you may not need to take any other pain medicines.

 Your doctor will let you know how long to use the pump.
-And he or she will let you know when it's time to have the pump's tubing removed.
+And the doctor will let you know when it's time to have the pump's tubing removed.
 Or you'll be told how to take it out yourself.

 When should you call for help?